GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 Chromium issues: [1458839](https://crbug.com/1458839), [1462693](https://crbug.com/1462693), [1466310](https://crbug.com/1466310).

-## New rendering simulation: `prefers-reduced-transparency` {: #reduced-transparency }
+## New rendering emulation: `prefers-reduced-transparency` {: #reduced-transparency }

 Your website users may start enabling the new experimental [`prefers-reduced-transparency` CSS media feature](https://developer.mozilla.org/docs/Web/CSS/@media/prefers-reduced-transparency) on their devices to indicate their preference to reduce transparent effects.
 You might consider taking this preference into account to increase your website's accessibility.
-To help you, the **Rendering** drawer tab can now simulate the `prefers-reduced-transparency: reduce` setting, so you can prototype a solution and test how your website behaves in this case.
+To help you, the **Rendering** drawer tab can now emulate the `prefers-reduced-transparency: reduce` setting, so you can prototype a solution and test how your website behaves in this case.

 To test [this feature](https://chromestatus.com/feature/5191066147356672) in Chrome, enable **Experimental Web Platform features** in `chrome://flags`.